-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 South and Central America

-Sabbat run Mexico has a large number of Baali, but most of the rest of the
+Sabbat run Mexico has a large number of Baali, but most of the

 area only has a few of the Dark Clan.
-They have found it hard to infiltrate
+They have found it hard to

 the scattered and untrusting kindred of the South, and prefer to